inspec/inspec-habitat/docs/habitat_services.md

 ### names

-Array of Strings.
-The unqualified name of the Service, such as 'httpd'.
-This list is de-duplicated, though it is almost always unique anyway.
+Array of strings.
+The unqualified name of the service, such as 'httpd'.
+This list is de-duplicated, though a name is almost always unique anyway.

 ```ruby
 describe habitat_services do